 James invests in lawn lots, a common type of memorial lot alongside garden, mausoleum and family estate.

-The Housing and Land Use Regulatory Board, the regulator of cemeteries and memorials parks in the country, defines lawn areas as underground interment gardens with kept grass and flat marble niches.
+The Housing and Land Use Regulatory Board (HLURB), the regulator of cemeteries and memorials parks in the country, defines lawn areas as underground interment gardens with kept grass and flat marble niches.

 Garden lots are similar but are distinguished by raised niche, while mausoleums are “large stately tombs,” which can carry multiple remains.

 Some families choose to have their departed loved ones in one place and purchase family estates, private areas meant for family mausoleums.

 Marie initially planned to buy a family patio, but other families beat her to it.
 Instead, she purchased the two adjacent lots beside her mom’s.

 “Because I thought, if ever, [our relatives] would just go in one place, no need to be separated,” she said.

 The position of the memorial lots also depends on the type and size.
 Those in prime locations, like near the roads, trees, and rivers, are preferred by buyers but may cost more.

 “It behaves just like a real estate investment at a fraction of the cost.
 But it also appreciates in value at a faster rate.
 The nicest part about a memorial investment is the flexibility between letting it appreciate in value but can be easily utilized if something happens to you or your loved ones,”Manny Villar, Founder and Owner of Golden Haven Memorial Parks